 You shouldn’t live in mortal fear of a collection account becoming a lawsuit.
 But at the same time, the possibility cannot be ignored – especially if the collection agency is threatening legal action.

-If LCA Collections is successful in pursuing a lawsuit against you, and they win a judgment, they’ll be able to garnish your wages until the debt is paid.
+If LCA Collections is successful in pursuing a lawsuit against you, and they win a judgment, they’ll be able to garnish your wages.

 If you’re concerned that they’ll take legal action, you should engage the services of a credit law firm.
 An excellent choice is Lexington Law.

 They specialize in credit cases and may be successful at keeping the case from ever going to court.